mt-akar/Quadrillion/README.md

 # My Little Quadrillion

-This is a tarm project for *CS 319 - Object-Oriented Software Engineering* Course - Spring 2019
+This is the term project for *CS 319 - Object-Oriented Software Engineering* Course - Spring 2019

 ## Group 1.C

-### Project members are
+### Project members

 * Alemdar 21500430
 * Ece Çanga 21600851
 * Erkin Beşer 21400961